HMNZS Kahu (A04)

 HMNZS Kahu (A04) was a Moa-class inshore patrol vessel of the Royal New Zealand Navy.
 She was launched in 1979 as the lead boat of her class, modified to function as a diving tender.
-She was initially named HMNZS Manawanui (A09), the second of soon to be four diving tenders with this name to serve in the New Zealand Navy.
+She was initially named HMNZS Manawanui (A09) (1979-1988), the second of, as of 2025, four diving tenders with this name to serve in the New Zealand Navy.
 As a diving tender she participated in the exploration and salvage work of the wreck MS Mikhail Lermontov in March 1986.